 - 1 medium onion, chopped

 Cutting the lobster

 In a bowl, mix well the masala, chili, saffron, coriander, turmeric and garlic.
-Add the coconut milk into the bowl, mix it well to incorporate all the powders.
+Next, add the coconut milk into the bowl, mix it well to incorporate all the powders.

 In a pot, heat up the olive oil and add the onions.
-After the onions starts getting golden, add the tomatoes to it and smash it well.
+Once the onions are golden, add the tomatoes to it and smash it well.
 Cover the pot for a couple of minutes, and then add the pieces of lobster.
-Cover it again, and let it cooks from 3-5 min.
+Cover it again, and let it cooks from 3-5 minutes.
 Mix in the coconut milk mixture, until it becomes well distributed.
-For 10-15 min, cook up the lobster in the coconut milk mixture.
+For 10-15 minutes, cook up the lobster in the coconut milk mixture.
 If the sauce of the masala is not thick enough for you, add a little bit of flour mixed with water.
 Once it thickens to the density you like, remove it from the heat.
-This dish can be eaten with white basmati rice, or with plain couscous.
+Eat the losber masala with white basmati rice, or with plain couscous.

 Before you go, I would like to ask the following questions:

 - What spices do you use for your masala?